sprkem/DynamoDB-AutoScale-Lambda/README.md

 ## Config

-The function is driven by whatever settings you place in config.js.
+The function is driven by whatever settings you place in config.js (or DynamoDB, see below).
 The code comes as default with a single config line that enables scaling for all Dynamo Tables in the deployed region:

 `{ Search: '.*', UseRegex: true, MinReads: 1, MaxReads: 50, MinWrites: 1, MaxWrites: 50, AssessmentMinutes: 2, IncrementBuffer: 5, DecrementPercentBarrier: 65, DecrementMinutesBarrier: 60 }`